Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

-- Check and see if it resolve the issue.
+- Check and see if it resolves the issue.

 Install Graphics driver compatibility mode

-If above solutions didn’t fix the problem, then Check and install latest Windows 10 graphics card drivers for your device from Manufacture’s website instead of from (NVIDIA, AMD, Intel website) and Install Graphics driver compatibility mode this Most probably it will fix the issue.
+If the above solutions didn’t fix the problem, then Check and install the latest Windows 10 graphics card drivers for your device from the Manufacture’s website instead of from (the NVIDIA, AMD, or Intel website) and Install Graphics driver compatibility mode this Most probably it will fix the issue.

 steps to install the drivers in compatibility mode